 Chicago has some of the best attractions and museums in the world, drawing millions of visitors to the city each year.
 From one of the country's only free zoos to the largest collection of Impressionist paintings outside of the Louvre, Chicago's most popular tourist attractions provide countless hours of entertainment for the entire family.

 TLTip: Navy Pier's revamp includes the addition of several local restaurants, so you can truly eat like a local tourist!
-Get our comprehensive guide for more info on Chicago's #1 attraction.
+Check out our comprehensive guide for more info on one of Chicago's most popular attractions.

 Art Institute of Chicago

 The famed Art Institute of Chicago, 111 S Michigan Ave, houses over a quarter of a million works of art that represent more than 5,000 years of human expression.
 There are galleries devoted to art from countries all over the world as well as to different mediums.
 The most famous gallery is that of the Impressionists and Post-Impressionists.
 Well known works of art include Claude Monet's "Haystacks" and Renoir's "Two Sisters", as well as the pointillism favorite "A Sunday Afternoon on the Island of La Grande Jatte".
 There are also frequent temporary exhibitions that require special admission.

 TLTip: The Art Institute of Chicago is open until 8pm on Thursday evenings, and if you're an Illinois resident you get free admission starting at 5.
 Find more Free museum days and other things to do here.

 Get above it all at this observatory in the Willis Tower.
 Rising high above the Chicago skyline, the Willis Tower is one of the city's most recognized landmarks.
 With its view of four states and the innovative "The Ledge," it's also one of Chicago's most popular things to do.
 This part of the attraction is a series of glass boxes that actually extend outside the building, so you can look straight down.